Intensive training in Special Needs Assisting. Is it for you?

 The Classroom Environment

 It can be said that one of the main reasons for taking an intensive course is to reduce the amount of time spent in class.
 Having said that, the environment in which you complete the study is important.
 Intensive courses classes tend to be smaller which is vital for any extra support from the tutor and for daily class interaction.
 At Portobello Institute we encourage a small learning environment with typically no more than 14 students per course to ensure enhanced learning.

 Another great advantage is the opportunity to meet new people on a daily and concentrated basis who are in similar industries or have similar interest and commitments.
 It is nice to keep in touch to exchange advice, tips and support while working throughout the comprehensive course.

 With intensive courses, you can ask questions as you go through course daily content and have support for further explanation on what is being discussed.
 You can access all learning materials and resources online afterwards and ask any further questions the following day.
 On completion of an intensive course learners are one triumphant step ahead of competitors in the job market, having efficiently trained in less time to get the right qualification.

-Portobello Institute are delighted to announce new dates on our next available intensive programmes in special needs assisting for both QQI Level 5 & 6.
+Portobello Institute are delighted to announce new dates on our next available intensive programmes in special needs assisting for both QQI Level 5 & 6 which will take place the week of 4th & 11th March.
 These courses are taught by industry experts, and all are the equivalent to a our part-time 12 week courses.

-We would love to chat to you about your options so call Megan on 01 8920024 or email email@example.com for full course details.
+We would love to chat to you about your options so call Jenny on 01 8920007 or email email@example.com for full course details.